 Playing for restaurants

-Playing for restaurants can be a tricky business.
+If you’re not already in the bar and restaurant circuit, don’t overlook this avenue.
+Playing for restaurants can be a tricky business, but it’s a good professional ukulele player gig if you can get your foot in the door.
 Sometimes restaurants are known for their live music, and other times it’s just an added bonus.
 You have to be careful to gauge which type of restaurant you’re playing in, so you don’t play too loud, or play the wrong kind of music for their vibe.

 Many times while playing in restaurants or bars, some people will offer you free drinks.
 I learned this following tip early on from a guy who used to play with Glenn Miller and Count Basie: never drink alcohol on a gig!